Keyronex/Keyronex/README.md

  - **nanoprintf**: Printf implementation; provides `kprintf` and family.
  - **uACPI**: The UltraOS ACPI Implementation from UltraOS.
 Used by the ACPI drivers.
+ - **LwIP**: Lightweight TCP/IP stack.
+Adapted parts of LwIP provide the basis of the TCP/IP stack, while original code
  - Various headers (mostly BSDs, some Linux): BSD-licenced headers mainly for device register definitions.